mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-04-OU-Design-and-GPO-Enforcement/README.md

 ![GPO scope and security filtering](screenshots/lab-04-06-gpo-scope-and-security-filtering.png)

-This confirmed that the GPO was linked to the correct OU and had valid security filtering.
+This confirmed that the GPO was linked to the intended OU and had valid security filtering.

 ---

-### 7. Computer Policy Application Validated
+### 7. Validated Computer Policy Application

-Computer-side Group Policy application was validated on `CLIENT01`.
+Computer-side Group Policy application was validated on `MRTG-CLIENT-01`.

 Command used: